100 years of Viennese charm

 The hotel was opened in 1913, shortly before World War I, and was owned by the Nedomansky family for 80 years.

 At that time, all new guests were published in the "Fremden-Blatt", a supplement to the daily newspaper.
-We found a copy from October 10, 1913 for you (see picture on the right).
+We found a copy from October 10, 1913 for you.
 Among the guests: an engineer, a manufacturer and some private leisure guests.

 In 1994 the Nedomansky family sold their hotel to the Schick family, a hotel dynasty with just as long a tradition and a portfolio of four hotels.
 One believed that only another family would be a suitable new owner for the family-run hotel and the Nedomanskys knew that Hotel Erzherzog Rainer would be in good hands with the Schicks.